Hindley–Milner type system: Higher-order types

 Parametric polymorphism implies that types themselves are passed as parameters as if they were proper values.
 Passed as arguments to a proper functions, but also into "type functions" as in the "parametric" type constants, leads to the question how to more properly type types themselves.
 Higher-order types are used to create an even more expressive type system.

-Unfortunately, unification is no longer decidable in the presence of meta types, rendering type inference impossible in this extend of generality.
+Unification is no longer decidable in the presence of meta types, rendering type inference impossible in this extend of generality.
 Additionally, assuming a type of all types that includes itself as type leads into a paradox, as in the set of all sets, so one must proceed in steps of levels of abstraction.

 Research in second order lambda calculus, one step upwards, showed that type inference is undecidable in this generality.

-Parts of one extra level has been introduced into Haskell named kind, where it is used helping to type monads.
-Kinds are left implicit, working behind the scenes in the inner mechanics of the extended type system.
+Haskell introduces one higher level named kind.
+In standard Haskell, kinds are inferred and used for little more than to describe the arity of type constructors. e.g. a list type constructor is thought of as mapping a type (the type of its elements) to another type (the type of the list containing said elements); notationally this is expressed as $* \to *$.
+Language extensions are available which extend kinds to emulate features of a dependent type system.